 As Christians, we know God creates each person with equal worth, and He calls us to help the marginalized.
-In communities where all people aren’t afforded the same dignity, World Vision works to help overcome discriminatory beliefs and to end harmful practices like prenatal sex selection and gender-based violence.
-Together, we’re helping everyone see that all are made in the image of God, and we are grateful for your prayers for women and girls.
+Motivated by our Christian faith, World Vision works to help overcome discriminatory beliefs and end harmful practices like prenatal sex selection, female genital mutilation, and gender-based violence.
+Together, we’re helping everyone see that all are made in the image of God — thanks for your prayers for women and girls.

-Millions of girls around the world are in similar or worse situations.
-They are trafficked, exploited, and affected by harmful cultural practices, missing out on education, economic opportunities, and life-giving relationships.
+Millions of girls around the world are in similar situations or worse.
+They’re trafficked, exploited, and affected by harmful cultural practices, missing out on education, economic opportunities, and life-giving relationships.

-Although we specifically pray for women on International Women’s Day (March 8) and pray for girls on International Day of the Girl Child (Oct.
-11), they deserve our prayers every day of the year.
-Join us as we pray for women and girls everywhere that they may live the abundant lives God intends for them.
+Although we specifically pray for women on International Women’s Day (March 8) and pray for girls on International Day of the Girl Child (October 11), they deserve our prayers every day of the year.
+Join us as we pray for women and girls everywhere to live the abundant lives God intends for them.

 Pray for the safety of unborn and infant girls.

-Girls face dangers before they are even born.
-In some cultures like Armenia’s, a preference for sons puts pressure on women to terminate their pregnancy if they expecting a girl.
+Girls face dangers before they’re even born.
+In some cultures like Armenia’s, a preference for sons puts pressure on women to terminate their pregnancy if they’re expecting a girl.
 Girls who survive until birth may be neglected, abandoned, or even killed.
 Seen as less valuable than boys, girls are less likely to be sent to school and may be the last to receive food or medical care.
 Ask God to protect young girls from people who fail to see their true value.

-Dear Lord, touch the lives of girls even before they are born.
+Dear Lord, touch the lives of girls even before they’re born.
 Let them be born healthy and whole, and let their parents love and cherish them as much as You do.

 Pray for educational opportunities for girls.